 For example, if we want to measure how much water flow increases when we switch on a tap, it is important to make sure that the water pressure from the water supply (the controlled variable) is held constant.
 That's because both the water pressure and the opening of the tap valve have an impact on how much water flows.
 If we change both of them at the same time, we can't be sure how much of the change in water flow is because of the faucet opening and how much because of the water pressure.

 Some people refer to controlled variables as "constant variables."

-At GCSE the AQA examining board expect you to know several terms relating to variables.
+At GCSE your examining board will expect you to know several terms relating to variables.

 Click here to look at a typical list of 'practical science vocabulary' that you are expected to know.
 But always look carefully at your own syllabus - and highlight 'technical' terms they use when writing it - they will use those terms in questions and expect you to use them in answers.